 Despite the rise in prevalence, some still feel there is a stigma around mental health issues.
 Some see it as a failing, or that they can’t cope if they are struggling with issues such as anxiety, fears, phobias and depression.

 We’re keen to tell you that it is OK to ask for help.
 Our SwiftDoc GPs are here to provide qualified medical advice to assist you in dealing with your mental health issues.
 And it is all done by video consult too, which we find makes some people feel more relaxed and comfortable when talking about their mental health issues.

 We also have a mental health clinician on hand to offer counselling and coaching advice, again, all done via video link, so you can call us from the comfort of your own home.
 It is so important to reach out – to your loved ones, and to health professionals such as ourselves.

 We all get stressed from time to time, but there are some signs to look out for which indicate that things might be a little more serious than your average level of stress and worry.

-For example, you might find you suffer from heart palpitations, or shortness of breath.
-Perhaps you’re having regular headaches, or not sleeping well.
-It could be that you are having emotional outbursts or are feeling withdrawn, lacking motivation and energy.
+Remember, everyone is different, so be sure to seek individual advice from a medical professional.
+Some find that they may suffer from heart palpitations, or shortness of breath.
+Or they may have regular headaches, or are not sleeping well.
+It could be that you may have emotional outbursts or are feeling withdrawn, lacking motivation and energy.
 Maybe you are turning to substances such as alcohol more often than you used to.